devuxd/ProgrammingStrategies/assessment.md

 * Hides the Google logo
 * Changes the font size of all links to "xx-large"
 * Disables all inputs on the page

+# TDD assessment

+Choose one of the following:

+* I have never heard of _test-driven development_.
+* I have heard of _test-driven development_, but do not know what it is.
+* I know what _test-driven development_ is, but have not tried it.
+* I have tried _test-driven development_ once or twice.
+* I have used _test-driven development_ extensively.